nikolailevshakov/scenario-examples-courses/Docker/environment-variables/step1/text.md

 Image: Binary file which includes all data/requirements to be run as a Container

 Container: Running instance of an Image

+Use docker --help to see the list of commands.
 ```

 </details>